 - Of course you need your own personal space, but you also recognize that your partner does as well.
 You respect each others need for distance as well as togetherness, and understand the importance of working as a team.

 - There’s no manipulation or selfishness.
-You listen to each other and don’t lose your trust or worry every day about getting into arguments: that’s taking care of the person you love.
+You listen to each other and don’t lose your trust or worry every day about getting into arguments.
+That’s taking care of the person you love.

-To conclude, remember this important discussion.
+In conclusion, remember this important discussion.
 The healthiest relationships are built on a secure bond between the couple.
 But in practice, every relationship will have some aspects of all three types we described above.